Reddy: Kakatiya period

 During the Kakatiya period, Reddi, together with its variant Raddi, was used as a status title (gaurava-vachakamu).
 The title broadly represented the category of village headmen irrespective of their hereditary background.

 The Kakatiya prince Prola I (c.
 1052 to 1076) was referred to as "Prola Reddi" in an inscription.
 After the Kakatiyas became independent rulers in their own right, various subordinate chiefs under their rule are known to have used the title Reddi.
-Reddy chiefs were appointed as generals and soldiers under the Kakatiyas.
-Some Reddys were among the feudatories of Kakatiya ruler Pratapa Rudra.
-During this time, some of the Reddys carved out feudal principalities for themselves.
-Prominent among them were the Munagala Reddy chiefs.
-Two inscriptions found in the Zamindari of Munagala at Tadavayi, two miles west of Munagala—one dated 1300 CE, and the other dated 1306 CE show that the Munagala Reddy chiefs were feudatories to the Kakatiya dynasty.
-The inscriptions proclaim Annaya Reddy of Munagala as a chieftain of Kakatiya ruler Pratapa Rudra.
+Reddi chiefs were appointed as generals and soldiers under the Kakatiyas.
+Some Reddis were among the feudatories of Kakatiya ruler Pratapa Rudra.
+During this time, some of the Reddis carved out feudal principalities for themselves.
+Prominent among them were the Munagala Reddi chiefs.
+Two inscriptions found in the Zamindari of Munagala at Tadavayi, two miles west of Munagala—one dated 1300 CE, and the other dated 1306 CE show that the Munagala Reddi chiefs were feudatories to the Kakatiya dynasty.
+The inscriptions proclaim Annaya Reddi of Munagala as a chieftain of Kakatiya ruler Pratapa Rudra.

-The Reddy feudatories fought against attacks from the Delhi sultanate and defended the region from coming under the Turkic rule.
+The Reddi feudatories fought against attacks from the Delhi sultanate and defended the region from coming under the Turkic rule.
 Eventually, the Sultanate invaded Warangal and captured Pratapa Rudra in 1323.

-Reddi kingdom
+Reddi Kingdom

 After the death of Pratapa Rudra in 1323 CE and the subsequent fall of the Kakatiya empire, some Reddi chiefs became independent rulers.
 Prolaya Vema Reddi proclaimed independence, establishing a "Reddi dynasty" based in Addanki.
-He had been part of a coalition of Telugu rulers who overthrew the "foreign" ruler (Turkic rulers of the Delhi Sultanate).
+He had been part of a coalition of Telugu rulers who overthrew the "foreign" Turkic rulers of the Delhi Sultanate.

 The dynasty (1325–1448 CE) ruled coastal and central Andhra for over a hundred years.